mattyoung101/tamara/papers/slides/progress_seminar.typ

 #pause

-Started on formal equivalence checking.
-Proved that TaMaRa generated voter is equivalent to manual SV design, and that a simple circuit is identical after manual voter insertion.
+Started on formal equivalence checking for TaMaRa voters and simple manually-designed combinatorial circuits.

 #pause